-PGA Tour qualifying was held at the PGA National Golf Club, Palm Beach Gardens, Florida in October.
+PGA Tour qualifying was held at the PGA National Golf Club, Palm Beach Gardens, Florida in the third week of October.
 Twenty-three players earned cards.
 A future Section member, Billy Ziobro posted rounds of 76, 72, 75, 74, 72, and 74 for 443 to earn his playing privileges.
 Bob Zender led the qualifying with a score of 425.